guilhermestorck/microservices-example/README.md

 - ~~Externalize the gradle configuration parts that are common among microservices~~
 - Implement component tests on order-service
-- Separate HTTP Logger in a separate lib
 - Add FF4J
 - Integrate a Postgres database with catalog-service
 - Deploy all microservices with k8s